Shane-Bath/Movember_9-s_golf/README.md

 I have taken inspiration from the Movember charity website and decided to adopt a similar style and tone, because to of the association between the two.
 There is a strong black and white theme throughout the site, along with an irreverent style of communication.

 ## Structure
 The site use CSS grid and flexbox.
 Grid provide the main the structure of the site, making use of gird areas to lay out the page.
 I used flex to control the content within each grid.
-This was not a straight forward process, and it took a number versions of the site to start to feel comfortable with the process.
-The key for me was whn I began to understand how to use flex to control the content within the grid areas.
+This was not a straight forward process, and it took a number versions of the site before I started to feel comfortable with the process.
+The key for me was when I began to understand how to use flex to control the content within the grid areas.
 There are number of example of this within the site
 ### Navigation

 ![navigation bar](/assets/readme-images/navigation.jpg)